Skip to main content

 • Needs assistance with Laundry and/or Chores due only to illiteracy.

-• Hasn’t had experience or learned the task of Laundry and/or Chores and his or her ability to complete this task has yet to be reviewed to determine the person’s ability to complete the tasks.
+• Hasn’t had experience or learned the task of Laundry and/or Chores and their ability to complete this task has yet to be reviewed to determine the person’s ability to complete the tasks.

 • Would require assistance completing routine outdoor property maintenance but is not responsible for these tasks.

-Check “1” (“Needs help from another person weekly or less often”) for a person who
+Check “1” (“Needs help weekly or less often”) for a person who:

 • Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with Laundry and/or Chores tasks that typically occur weekly or less often.